saucelabs/elemental-next/frontend/docs/updated-tips/26-cloud/ruby.md

 ---
-title: '26: Cloud'
+title: "26: Cloud"
-id: '26-cloud-ruby'
+id: "26-cloud-ruby"
-contentUrl: "docs/updated-tips/cloud/26-cloud-ruby"
+contentUrl: "docs/cloud/26-cloud-ruby"
 sidebar_label: Ruby
 text: "In order to test features in a previous version of Chrome, you would need to run a virtual machine (VM) on your computer with a legit version of Windows installed on the VM."
 number: 0
 publish_date: 2015-09-15
 last_update:
   date: 2023-02-27
 tags:
-  - 'sauce labs'
+  - "sauce labs"
-  - 'test infrastructure'
+  - "test infrastructure"
-  - 'to the cloud'
+  - "to the cloud"
-  - 'cloud'
+  - "cloud"
-  - 'someone elses grid'
+  - "someone elses grid"
 level: 1
 category:
-  - 'troubleshooting'
+  - "troubleshooting"
 language: ruby
 ---